gasserk/docker-conscript-giter8-scala/README.md

-Setup instructions for Scalatra/Swagger docker container from conscript/g8 intermediate image
+Setup instructions for Scalatra/Swagger docker container from Conscript/G8 intermediate image

-I. Install Docker and Working Image
+I. Install Docker and Build or Install Working Image

  1. Install Docker: http://docs.docker.com/installation/ (NB if you already have VB running use Customize)